cloudius-systems/capstan/Documentation/Capstanignore.md

 # ignores any file with '.txt' suffix in whole project (recursive)
 /**/*.txt

+# ignores any file that is inside any first-level directory (e.g. /result/file.txt),
+# but keeps the folders
+/*/*
 ```

 As you can see the syntax is that of .gitignore only you need to start each pattern with slash `/`.
 Note